DO YOU SUFFER FROM DENTAL PHOBIA?

 Whilst we are still operating under Covid 19 restrictions any person escorting patients to the practice are not allowed to wait inside the building unless arranged with reception beforehand.

-Visiting the practice before your first appointment and familiarising yourself with the environment can help you feel more at ease.
+Visiting the practice before your first appointment and familiarising yourself with the environment can help you feel more at ease. (we are currently unable to offer this service due to covid restrictions).

 Practicing the route before your first visit can help reduce stress.
 That way, you know exactly how long you need to allow to travel and you are certain of our location.

-If you have an family member or friend coming with you, ascertain whether you'd like them to accompany you to the appointment or wait in the reception area.
+If you have a family member or friend coming with you, ascertain whether you'd like them to accompany you to the appointment or wait in the reception area.
 It will give you one less thing to think about on the day.

 If you require assistance, telephone beforehand and we will make sure we have a team member to help you with the steps up to the practice.
 If you're unable to climb stairs, we have a ramp that we can put in place and we can ensure your appointment is on the ground floor.